ChunmingZhangUW/Robust_penalized_BD_high_dim_GLM/README.md

 ============== Readme description for Matlab codes =============================

-This is the readme description for producing results (tables, figures) related to the overdispersed Poisson responses in simulation studies in the paper
+This is the readme description for producing results (tables, figures) related to the overdispersed Poisson responses in simulation studies presented in the paper:

-Zhang, C.M., Zhu, L.X., and Shen, Y.B.(s) (2023).
+Zhang, C.M., Zhu, L.X., and Shen, Y.B.
+(2023).
 Robust estimation in regression and classification methods for large dimensional data.
-Machine Learning, 112(9):3361-3411.  [https://link.springer.com/article/10.1007/s10994-023-06349-2]
+Machine Learning, 112(9), 3361–3411. [https://link.springer.com/article/10.1007/s10994-023-06349-2]

-Matlab codes for all other tables and figures can be adjusted manually in a similar manner.
+MATLAB codes for all other tables and figures can be adjusted manually in a similar manner.

-All Matlab codes are located in the same directory.
+All MATLAB codes are located in the same directory.

-To implement the computation:
+Steps to Implement the Computation

-(1) Run the Matlab main code: "demo_quasi_like.m".
+(1) Run the MATLAB main code: "demo_quasi_like.m".

-(2) This main code calls other Matlab functions listed below:
+(2) This main code calls the following MATLAB functions:

 GLM_BD_CD_penalized_parameter_estimate.m
 GLM_BD_CD_penalized_parameter_estimate_SCAD.m